louisowen6/Mosaic_Image/README.md

   --SOURCE_PATH         Path to source images folder
 ```

-Then based on the generated Average RGB dataset and the target image, final mosaic image is generated.
+Then based on the generated Average RGB dataset and the target image, we can generate the final mosaic image.

 ```bash
 usage: create_mosaic.py [-h] --pixel_batch_size 1 --output_width 100